Lu Ban

 Lu Ban (c.
-507–444 BC) was a Chinese architect or master carpenter, structural engineer, and inventor, during the Zhou Dynasty.
+507–444 BC) was an ancient Chinese master carpenter, architect, structural engineer and inventor during the Spring and Autumn period of the Eastern Zhou Dynasty.
 He is revered as the Chinese Deity (Patron) of builders and contractors.

 Life

 Lu Ban was born in the state of Lu; a few sources claim he was born further to the west, in Dunhuang, to a family of carpenters or artisans during the Spring and Autumn period of the Zhou dynasty.
 His original name was Gongshu Yizhi.
 He was also referred to as Gongshu Ban or Pan.
 He was supposed to have been an indifferent pupil until his love of learning was kindled by the scholar Zi Xia.
 He later learned woodworking from Bao Laodong.
 The great demand for his work supposedly compelled him to invent or improve several carpenter's tools—the saw, the square, the planer, the drill, the shovel, and an ink marking tool—to complete his many projects more quickly.
 His wife was also credited with inventing the umbrella in order to permit him to work in inclement weather.